tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **Monte Carlo State Simulator:**

-For the Monte Carlo trajectory noise simulator, unitary Kraus channel can be handled easily.
-TensorCircuit also support fully jittable and differentiable general Kraus channel Monte Carlo simulation, though.
+For the Monte Carlo trajectory noise simulator, the unitary Kraus channel can be handled easily.
+TensorCircuit also supports fully jittable and differentiable general Kraus channel Monte Carlo simulation, though.

 .. code-block:: python